 When was the last time you updated your LinkedIn profile?
 Research shows that recruiters and businesses looking to hire are constantly searching for new talent using LinkedIn.
 Make sure you keep your profile up to date- a current photo (looking professional- not at a wedding!), recent certifications, classes you’ve attended and volunteer activities are all good tidbits to have on your profile.
 Extra bonus items that will get you more attention like professional writing samples and blog posts, a PDF of your resume, and professional connections need to be updated as well.
 Feel like a co-worker really rocked out a big project?
 Write them a review- it helps both of you.

 Your phone has told you three times this week that you’re almost out of memory.
 You have 900 adorable photos of your niece on your phone.
 And your cat.
 And the sunrise this morning.
-And the dinner you cooked last week.
-And that vacation to Key West in November.
+Don’t forget the dinner you cooked last week.
+As well as that vacation to Key West in November.
 Get the picture?
 Unclog your phone by backing up your photos and deleting them from your phone.
 A photo service like smugmug lets you upload images directly from your phone or computer into easy to use folders.
 You can even password protect the folders, and order prints or other gift items directly from their site.
 With so many good apps out there for saving your photos, you have no excuse- get ‘em off your phone!

 Delete the board you made for your sister’s bachelorette party three years ago.
 Get rid of those Pinterest fail recipes (it’s ok, we’ve all experienced it).
 Check your “I Want This!” board and delete anything you’re no longer interested in acquiring.
 Glance over your style boards and purge the pins that no longer speak to you.
 When you have less pins to scroll through, it will be easier to find what you’re looking for.